bemanproject/task/docs/issues.md

 ### A Future Coroutine Feature Could Avoid `co_yield` For Errors

-Concern raised:

-> I would prefer a language change to avoid the need for the hack using
-> `co_yield with_error(x)`.

-TODO turn into text

-- yes - a future revision of the C++ standard may provide facilities which result in a better design for pretty much anything.
-- assuming such a language change gets proposed reasonably early (there are no existing `task` implementations and there is certainly none which promises ABI stability for the next few years) a corresponding change can be taken into account such that a future revision can actually change the interface
-- I don't know what the shape of the envisioned language change is but it seems to be a pure extension which can hopefully be integrated with the existing design
+The mechanism to complete with an error without using an exception uses `co_yield with_error(x)`.
+This use may surprise users as `co_yield`ing is normally assumed not to be a final operation.
+A future language change may provide a better way to achieve the objective of reporting errors without using exceptions.

+Using not, yet, proposed features which may become part of a future revision of the C++ standard may always provide facilities which result in a better design for pretty much anything.
+There is no current `task` implementation and certainly none which promises ABI stability.
+Assuming a corresponding language change gets proposed reasonably early for the next cycle, implementation can take it into account for possibly improving the interface without the need to break ABI.
+The shape of the envisioned language change is unknown but most likely it is an extension which hopefully be integrated with the existing design.
+The functionality to use `co_yield` would, however, continue to exist until it eventually gets deprecated and removed (assuming a better alternative emerges).

 ### There Is No Hook To Capture/Restore TLS

 This concern is the only one I was aware of for a few weeks prior to the Sofia meeting.
 I believe the necessary functionality can be implemented although it is possibly harder to do than with more direct support.

-Concern raised:

-> Existing code accesses TLS to store context information.
-When
-> a `co_await` actually suspends it is possible that a different
-> task running on the same thread replaces used TLS data or the
-> task gets resumed on a different thread of a thread pool.
-In
-> that case it is necessary to capture the TLS variables prior
-> to suspending and restoring them prior to resuming the coroutine.
-> There is currently no way to actually do that.

-TODO add example and turn into text

-- using a custom scheduler with a custom implementation of `affine_on` allows this functionality (via the domain)
-- it would still be nice to have an easier interface
+The concern raised is that xisting code accesses thread local storage (TLS) to store context information.
+When a `co_await` actually suspends it is possible that a different task running on the same thread replaces used TLS data or the task gets resumed on a different thread of a thread pool.
+In that case it is necessary to capture the TLS variables prior to suspending and restoring them prior to resuming the coroutine.
+There is currently no way to actually do that.

+The sender/receiver approach to propagating context information isn't using TLS but rather the environments accessed via the receiver.
+However, existing software does use TLS and at least for migration corresponding support may be necessary.
+One way to implement this functionality is using a scheduler adapter with a customized `affine_on` algorithm:

+- When the `affine_on` algorithm is started, it captures the relevant TLS data into the operation state and then starts `affine_on` for the adapted scheduler with a receiver observing the completions.
+- When the adapted scheduler invokes any of the completion signals the TLS data is restored before invoke the algorithms completion signal.

+Support for optionally capturing some state before starting a child operation and restoring the captured started before resuming could be added to the `task`, avoiding the need to use custom scheduling.
+Doing so would yield a nicer and easier to use interface.
+In environment where TLS is currently used and developers move to an asychronous model, failure to capture and restore data in TLS is a likely source of errors.
+However, it will be necessary to specify what data needs to be stored, i.e., the problems can't be automatically avoided.

 # Potential Polls

 1. Should `task` be renamed to something else?
 2. Is the naming scheme `task@_year_@` an approach to be used?

+# Acknowledgement

+The issue descriptions are largely based on a draft written by Lewis Baker.
+Lewis Baker and Tomasz Kamiński contributed to the discussions towards addressing the issues.